RudolfVonKrugstein/jshaskell-blog/4_Pong/Pong.md

 <script src="" type="text/javascript"></script>
 <canvas height="400" id="canvas2" style="background-color: white;" width="600" tabindex="1"></canvas>

 But first we will need some perquisites.
-I will utilize Functional Reactive Programming (FRP) using the functions defined here: [Purely Functional, Declarative Game Logic Using Reactive Programming](https://github.com/leonidas/codeblog/blob/master/2012/2012-01-17-declarative-game-logic-afrp.md).
+I will utilize Functional Reactive Programming (FRP) using the functions defined here: [Purely Functional, Declarative Game Logic Using Reactive Programming][FRP].
 I take the terminus "coroutine" from that blog entry.
 I like to think of a coroutine as "state full function".
 The output of the coroutine does not only depend on its input but also on the input passed to it in previous calls.
 So make sure you read and understand that blog entry.
-The resulting code can be found here: [Coroutine.hs]()
+The resulting code can be found here: [Coroutine.hs][Coroutine.hs].

 So, let us get started!

 # Imports and definitions

-I follow the source file [Pong.hs]() and therefor start with the imports and some definitions used later in the game.
+I follow the source file [Pong.hs][Pong.hs] and therefor start with the imports and some definitions used later in the game.

 ```haskell
 {-# LANGUAGE Arrows #-}